 What has been changed here is the tightened regulatory under the matters about tax exemption of “offshore income (the income raised outside Hong Kong)“, to fight against economic crime related to profit shifting commonly deployed by the multinational enterprises.

-Hong Kong companies are so simple to set up that they are at risk of misuse by criminals to conduct profit shifting (also known as transfer pricing, by moving the income generated from high-tax rate jurisdiction to low-tax rate one for the evasion of tax).
+Hong Kong companies are so simple to set up that they are at risk of misuse by criminals to conduct profit shifting (also known as transfer pricing, by moving the income generated from high-tax rate jurisdiction to low-tax rate one for the avoidance of tax).

 Therefore, the IRD’s updated practice starting from 2018 requires that, when you make a tax exemption claim to the IRD for your offshore corporate income, you also have to provide tax proof for the Hong Kong IRD’s consideration, in which this income is going to be or have been taxed in other jurisdictions, e.g. your tax residency country.
 On the other hand, if you transfer the profits from offshore to your Hong Kong companies to report it as “Hong Kong profit”, the IRD requires you to provide the proof of business controlling matters taking place in Hong Kong, to fight against the use of Hong Kong as a low tax shelter.